Therapy dogs and armed guards: Parkland students return to school

 "We miss her right now," Petty said.
 "We miss waking her up, getting her ready for school — trying to get her up out of bed and make sure she gets to school on time."

-Parents like Petty and Guttenberg assured their living children, who returned to Stoneman Douglas on Wednesday, that on this day they would be safe.
+Parents like Petty and Guttenberg assured their children who returned to Stoneman Douglas on Wednesday that on this day they would be safe.

 "It's going to be the safest building in America today.
 And probably the safest school in America for the rest of the year," Guttenberg said.

+Dylan Kraemer, 17, a junior, shared classes with Helena Ramsay and Joaquin Oliver, both 17 and killed in the shooting.
+On Wednesday, Kraemer said their absence was felt.

+"Joaquin was in my first period and his desk was just like there and empty, and Helena was in my third period along with our fourth, and her desk was just — there was no one there," Kraemer said.
+"So it was weird."

-Kerry Sanders and Tammy Leitner reported from Parkland, Florida, Kalhan Rosenblatt reported from New York.
+Kerry Sanders, Tammy Leitner and Savannah Sellers reported from Parkland, Florida.
+Kalhan Rosenblatt reported from New York.